A-Elakad/Organic-Grocery-Association-Rules/README.md

 ## Overview

-This repository contains a Jupyter Notebook that performs sales data analysis and discovers association rules using the Apriori algorithm.
+This repository contains a Colab Notebook that performs sales data analysis and discovers association rules using the Apriori algorithm.
 The analysis is aimed at understanding customer purchasing behavior by identifying frequently bought products together.

 ## Requirements